WICG/digital-credentials/proposals/digital-credential-proposal.md

-# ⚠️ This proposals has been superseded ⚠️
+# ⚠️ This proposal has been superseded ⚠️

 - Please refer to the [Digital identities spec](https://wicg.github.io/digital-identities/) instead.
 It represents the community's consensus.